 Expectations for Funding Recipients

-- Grantees are expected to handle all scheduling and logistics surrounding the proposed programming.
-The dean’s office will provide college-level publicity and funding of various amounts to all successful grantees.
+- Award recipients are expected to handle all scheduling and logistics surrounding the proposed programming.
+The dean’s office will provide college-level publicity and funding of various amounts to all successful applicants.

-- Grantees must submit receipts in order to be reimbursed for the approved amount toward the event or activity.
+- Award recipients must submit receipts in order to be reimbursed for the approved amount toward the event or activity.

-- Grantees will attend a theme semester kickoff party in early May 2020 along with a pre-semester meeting in August 2020 to share plans and discuss possible collaborations with fellow curricular and co-curricular grantees.
+- Award recipients will attend a theme semester kickoff meeting in August 2021 to share plans and discuss possible collaborations with fellow curricular and co-curricular award recipients.

-- Grantees will complete a survey and/or participate in a focus group in December 2020 to provide feedback on their experience with the Theme Semester pilot, so that we may improve the program in the future.
+- Award recipients will complete a survey and/or participate in a focus group in December 2021 to provide feedback on their experience with the Theme Semester pilot, so that we may improve the program in the future.

 Please contact Cynthia Davis at firstname.lastname@example.org with questions or concerns.